Hello.

-I study the design of parallel algorithms with particular care towards
+I study the design of parallel algorithms, with particular

 EMAIL — josephmcl « at » protonmail « dot » ch